Philippe-DAmours/personnal_RCM_Modulaire/pa_ctrl/README.md

 Used for the toturial for ros industrial [https://industrial-training-master.readthedocs.io/en/melodic/index.html](https://industrial-training-master.readthedocs.io/en/melodic/index.html)
 This directory can be ignored.

+## pa_ctrl
+Main directory for script and launch files for the traj_planner

 ## workcell_controller
 Used for the toturial for ros industrial [https://industrial-training-master.readthedocs.io/en/melodic/index.html](https://industrial-training-master.readthedocs.io/en/melodic/index.html)
 This directory can be ignored.